MakeMoneyOnly/Meqenet/.github/owasp/README.md

 2. **Code Changes**: Implementing workarounds or alternative solutions
 3. **Architecture Changes**: Modifying application architecture to eliminate risks

+#### Exception: React Native Mobile App False Positives

+**CAREFULLY JUSTIFIED EXCEPTIONS**: For React Native mobile applications, specific suppressions are allowed for native library vulnerabilities that are false positives in the mobile app context.

+These exceptions are:
+- Documented with security rationale
+- Reviewed by security team
+- Limited to React Native framework dependencies
+- Monitored for framework updates

 ### React Native Security Approach

 Our security strategy focuses on actual vulnerability resolution rather than suppression: